 - Your hard drive might be going bad.
 If the disks are trying to write to a bad hard drive, the install will fail.
 Was the computer crashing or locking up a lot prior to you wanting to reinstall?
 If so, the hard drive might be bad and you should replace it before continuing.

-If you’ve tried all of these suggestions and you still cannot get your machine to load Windows, you might need to either break down and upgrade to Windows 7 (if you’re not already running it) or contact the manufacturer and ask for them to ship you a set of recovery disks.
+If you’ve tried all of these suggestions and you your recovery disks do not work, you might need to either break down and upgrade to Windows 7 or Windows 8 or contact the manufacturer and ask for them to ship you a set of recovery disks.
 There is a small fee for this, but it will often work if you have a good hard drive and optical drive on your computer.